shankar2110/UI_Automatio/README.md

 ## Browser is set from the property file.
 Currently we can run in both chrome and firefox.

+## Purposely added one failure test scenario in 'BCCHome.feature' to show that screenshot is getting attach
+## to the Report when scenario fails.

-## Screenshots and Logs to be added yet.
+## Logs to be added yet.